 The benefits of micro-ultrasound to you include:

 - Micro-ultrasound has even better resolution than MRI.
 This means the urologist can better see suspicious regions in your prostate and target them – and do so in real-time and in their office.

 - You only need one visit to the urologist to get your targeted micro-ultrasound biopsy.
 In contrast, with MRI, you go to your urologist, you are then referred to a hospital for an MRI, and you then go back to your urologist for a fusion biopsy.
 That’s at least 3 separate visits.

-- The micro-ultrasound imaging session is fast, quick and painless.
+- The micro-ultrasound imaging session is fast, quick, and painless.

-In contrast, the MRI scan can be claustrophobic, loud and you usually require an injection of contrast agent which can be dangerous if you have kidney problems.
+In contrast, the MRI scan can be claustrophobic, loud and you usually require an injection of a contrast agent which can be dangerous if you have kidney problems.
 The MR imaging session itself takes 20 – 40 minutes inside the magnet, in addition to all the preparation.

 - Your urologist is an expert in ultrasound.
 It is the imaging modality they have been using and trained on all their professional career.
 It is familiar and most urologists are experts.
 Micro-ultrasound is an extension of that.
 MRI, on the other hand, is generated and interpreted by a radiologist and then transferred to the urologist.

 - There is usually no additional cost for micro-ultrasound.
 In many locations, there is a significant additional cost for prostate MRI.